 My passion for public affairs started my sophomore year of high school, which, if you asked most people within my circles, is a fact that few are willing to believe.
 For twelve years of my life, I was dedicated to pursuing my dream of becoming a pediatric cardiologist.
 I graduated with an Applied Math, Science, and Engineering major and a Conservatory of the Arts Music Minor in high school.
 I was also part of the officer team in my high school’s Forensics Club and completed various research projects of my own, including a project on the effects of GMOs on human health and development.
-I also sequenced DNA and worked with the Rosetta Institute of Biomedical Research at UC Berkeley over the summer of my freshman year in efforts to understand and further research of cancer and molecular biology.
+I also sequenced DNA and worked with the Rosetta Institute of Biomedical Research at UC Berkeley over the summer of my freshman year in an effort to understand and further research regarding cancer and molecular biology.

-Though those experiences were undoubtedly invaluable, joining my high school’s parliamentary debate team my sophomore year is what ultimately completely changed my career path in ways I never would have anticipated.
+Though those experiences were undoubtedly invaluable, joining my high school’s parliamentary debate team in my sophomore year is what ultimately completely transformed my career path in ways I never would have anticipated.
 I still remember the opening remarks from my coach that very first day I joined the team.
 My coach stated, “It takes a hundred men to move a mountain, but it only takes one right word to move a hundred men.”
 From there, the shortest version of this journey that I can share here is that debate taught me that every word has meaning and that every voice matters.
 Through debate, I found an innate love and an insatiable passion for rhetoric, politics, and education that I never would have known was within me, had I not joined debate.